About U.S. Bank FlexPerks Travel Rewards Visa Signature Card

 At the end of our FlexPerks Travel Rewards review we’ll give you a quick list of pros, cons and who we think this card is good for.

-The FlexPerks Travel Rewards has two main short-term benefits: No annual fee the first year and 20,000 bonus points.
+The FlexPerks Travel Rewards has two main short-term benefits: a 26,667-point sign-up bonus and no annual fee.

 Those points can be used in U.S. Bank’s FlexPerks shopping portal, where you can book flights, hotels and rental cars as well as merchandise and gift cards.